Therapy for anxiety and anxiety disorder

 - Help spouses, family members, and friends understand the validity of an anxiety condition, and offer them practical tips on how they can best help you during your recovery.

-- Make sure that all troublesome areas are addressed so that your recovery is complete.
+- Make sure that all troublesome areas are addressed so that your recovery is successful.

-- Support you through the rough spots on the way to lasting recovery.
+- Support you through the rough spots throughout the process of recovery.

 - Design a medication elimination strategy and suitable tapering regime, if applicable and desired.